bictorv/chaosnet-bridge/doc/CONVERSE.md

 - [ ] The message input window should (optionally?) support multi-line input (using QPlainTextEdit instead of QTextEdit).
 - [ ] Sending the message should be done in a separate thread, so it can be interrupted/cancelled if it takes too long time.
-- [ ] Messages should (optionally?) be displayed in separate tabs/windows for different destinations, keeping conversations separate.
+- [x] Messages should (optionally?) be displayed in separate tabs/windows for different destinations, keeping conversations separate.
 - [ ] Incoming/outgoing messages should be saved to disk and restored when Converse is restarted.
 - [ ] There should be some (optional) sound effect when a message is received (and perhaps sent). *But I can't get `QSoundEffect` to work on my Mac.* :-(
 - [ ] There should be some display of whether saved destinations are online, and non-idle. *Implementation idea: use the STATUS protocol to see if the host is up, the FINGER protocol which gives a quick response if it is supported, and otherwise the NAME protocol (where the output needs parsing).*
 - [ ] You may want to set an auto-reply (if you go AFK), and there should be a setting for at what idle time the auto-reply is sent. *(And it should ideally be sent if your screen is locked, too.)
 (Perhaps the auto-reply should be implemented using a CLS packet with the message, to avoid auto-auto-replies?)*
 - [ ] There could be a Dock icon counter for unseen incoming messages, on macOS.
-- [ ] You could dream of a "group chat" setting, which automatically sends messages to a set of destinations. *Need to handle replies sensibly though (so they go to all in the group).*
+- [ ] You could dream of a "group chat" setting, which automatically sends messages to a set of destinations. *Need to handle replies sensibly though (so they go to all in the group).
+Probably a new/compatible protocol for group handling, which uses SEND for transport?*

 Let me know if you (want to) implement any of this, or if you have more ideas!

 ## Known problems

 - When you change the message background colors, old messages are not re-coloured.
-- An attempt at setting an icon for the menu items for editing colors, but this has no effect in PyQt6.
-It seems to have an effect in PySide6, but then again the threadutil hack doesn't seem to work there. :-(
+- An attempt at setting an icon for the menu items for editing colors, but this does not always have effect in PyQt6 on macOS. *Probably depends on installation issues.*
 - QSoundEffect doesn't seem to work in either PyQt6 or PySide6, on my Mac.